Red-Fleet/multinode-vina/README.md

-for accessing ui open this URL in browser - <ip-address>:<client-port>
+for accessing ui open this URL in browser - 'ip-address':'client-port'